 - B2B websites normally require a professional tone and appearance.
 B2C websites can be more personable and light.
-B2B sites want to be respected in the industry.
+B2B sites want to be build credibility and respect in the industry.
 B2C sites want to be liked and talked about by consumers.

 - B2B websites must consider the needs and questions of everyone from multiple stakeholders within the company.
-The final decision is often made by a group.
+The final decision in a B2B purchase is often made by a group.
 B2C websites tend to be more one-one-one, with the purchase or pass decision in one person’s hands.

 - B2B marketing is heavy on case studies, sales calls, networking at events, webinars, white papers and such.
+Marketing content for a B2B website will focus more on providing insights and solutions in order to generate leads.
 B2C marketing more often looks to social media and blogs to engage the prospect.

 - B2B sales often lead to extended live conversations across a number of departments.
+The B2B sales funnel is a much slower moving process since there’s typically more than one person involved in making the purchase decision.
 B2C sales normally take place virtually.
 Help, if needed at all, can be via online chat and will take a few minutes instead of a few months (for example) of direct communication.